aoifao/aoifao/README.md

 about

-IT student + creative technologist interested in code, design, AI and making things look unnecessarily good.
+IT student + digital marketer interested in code, design, AI and making things look unnecessarily good.

 currently ↓